GoogleCloudPlatform/ces-messenger/README.md

   });
 ```

-## Advanced: Event Listeners
+## Advanced: Callback hooks

+### `registerHook('hook-name', callback)`

-You can register callbacks for more granular control over the chat panel's behavior.
+You can register callbacks for more granular on certain operations in the widget.
+There are currently two hooks available:

-### `registerHook('before-chat-panel-close', callback)`

-Registers a function to be called before the chat panel is closed.
+*   `before-chat-panel-close`: Callec before the chat panel is closed.
 If the callback returns `false`, the closing action is canceled.
 This is useful for implementing custom confirmation dialogs.
 See an example in [doc/examples/panel_close_options.html](doc/examples/panel_close_options.html).
+*   `response-received`: Called whenever a non-audio message response is received from the agent.
+The argument is the message object received.
+This allows to make modifications to the received message, or skip the message altogether.
+If the callback hook returns `true`, the message processing will continue (with any modifications applied by the callback).
+If the callback returns `false`, the message will be skipped and no events will be fired about this message.

+### Examples

+Register a function to be called before the chat panel is closed.

 ```javascript
 window.addEventListener('ces-messenger-loaded', () => {